Acanthurus monroviae: Description

 Acanthurus monroviae has its dorsal fin supported by 9 spines and between 24 and 26 soft rays while the anal fin is supported by 6 spines and 24 to 26 soft rays.
 The body is oval and laterally compressed with an overall brown colour.
 This is broken by a patch of orange-yellow around the spine on the caudal peduncle.
 In life there are many wavy, horizontal light blue lines on the head and body.
 The upper margin of the operculum is yellow.
 The caudal fin is lunate with a whitish rear margin.
 The maximum published standard length of 45 cm.

 Distribution and habitat

 Acanthurus monroviae is present in the tropical eastern Atlantic Ocean from southern Morocco to Angola, including the Canary Islands, Cape Verde and Gulf of Guinea.
 It has been observed, but rarely, in the Mediterranean Sea since 1987.
 Vagrants have also been reported from the coast of Brazil.
-It is a coastal fish which is found at the mouths of rivers and in lagoons where there are rock and coral substrates at depths between 5 and 500 m. this species feeds on zooplankton. phytoplankton ad detritus.
+It is a coastal fish which is found at the mouths of rivers and in lagoons where there are rock and coral substrates at depths between 5 and 500 m. this species feeds on zooplankton. phytoplankton and detritus.